luikash/lknews/README.md

 # LKNews
-This is the official news outlet for everything going on now in Lui Kash.
+[LKNews](https://luikash.github.io/lknews/) is the official news outlet for everything going on now in Lui Kash.